-There are a few reasons why a holiday party can mean a greater risk of food poisoning, including:
+There are a few reasons why a party can mean a greater risk of food poisoning, including:

 - the average home kitchen is not designed for cooking for a lot of people